MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_createvideoprocessorenum.md

 A handle to the driver's private data for the video processor enumeration object.
 For more information, see the Remarks section.

-#### - hRTVideoProcessorEnum [in]
+#### - pCreateData [in]

-A handle to the video processor enumeration object that the driver should use when it calls back into the Direct3D runtime.
+A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh406316">D3D11_1DDIARG_CREATEVIDEOPROCESSORENUM</a> structure.
+This structure specifies the attributes of the video processor enumeration object to be created.

 ## -returns